elegant-scipy/elegant-scipy/markdown/ch7.markdown

 Thinking about it, the Sum of Squared Differences no longer seems to be such a good idea.
 PET and MRI images look very dissimilar!

-Let's examine, for example, how the SSD cost function would vary with increasing angles of rotation:
+Let's examine, for example, how the MSE cost function would vary with increasing angles of rotation:

 ```python